What is the Prostate Gland?

 Specific nutrients can play a role in prostate health and prevent problems including prostate cancer.
 (22) Receiving all of these vital nutrients can be difficult to absorb from diet alone.

-MaxLiving Prostate Health contains desirable nutrients such as zinc, saw palmetto, and selenium that have been shown to help prevent and protect the prostate from any complications that may occur with age.
+MaxLiving Prostate + contains a blend of nutrients such as zinc, saw palmetto, and amino acids that have been shown to help prevent and protect the prostate from any complications that may occur with age.

 - Zinc.
 Compared with other organs, your prostate has a higher concentration of this mineral that helps regulate hormonal balance.
 Research shows that optimal zinc levels can help reduce prostate cancer risk.
 (23)